SabeetHossain/CSCI-499-Group-Project-MISK/README.md

 # CSCI-499-Group-Project-MISK
 the group project for CSCI 499.
 Our group members are Ian Clarke, Kevin Wander, Matthew Shvorin, and Sabeet Hossain

+-you need to have node installed on your machine to run the web app

 use the command npm install in the directory of csci 499 group misk so you can start the web app after installing necessary modules.

 dont push node modules to github